How does therapy begin?

 Where are psychotherapy sessions held?

-Sessions are held either in person, or online using video or via telephone.
+Sessions are held online using video.
 In person sessions may be conducted as a walk & walk session.
-Locations include Central Park in NYC, McCarren Park in Greenpoint, Cooper Park in East Williamsburg, Brooklyn.
+Locations include Riverside Park and Central Park in NYC, McCarren Park in Greenpoint, Cooper Park in East Williamsburg, Brooklyn.
+Office sessions will resume in the Fall.

 How long is the duration of psychotherapy treatment?